Best Online Master’s Degrees in: Wildlife Biology

 Editor’s Picks: Online Schools for Wildlife Biology

 The best online master’s degree in wildlife biology for value is offered by Oregon State University, whose “Ecampus” program offers an online Professional Science Master’s in Fisheries and Wildlife Administration.
-OSU ranked among PayScale.com’s top 2012 ROI Rankings, with an annual return on investment (ROI) of 8.9%, and an annual ROI of 10.2% for students receiving financial aid.
-And, as cited on OregonState.edu, OSU is Oregon’s largest public research university, with a record $275 million in external research funding in 2009-10.
+OSU ranked at PayScale.com, with an annual return on investment (ROI) of 8.9%, and an annual ROI of 10.2% for students receiving financial aid.
+And, as cited on OregonState.edu, OSU is Oregon’s largest public research university, with a record $275 million in external research funding.
 With an average GPA of 3.5, the eco-conscious students at Oregon State drive the school’s reputation and value to new heights, across the state and beyond.

 Oregon State University also wins the award for best flexibility.
 Students gave OSU 1,084 out of 1,164 points, for most flexible class schedules, on College Prowler, and the ECampus page of OregonState.edu explains how OSU students can take advantage of the accommodations of online learning, with more than 800 online courses in more than 80 subjects offered by this university’s Ecampus.